h4wk590/ADGISA/GEOG501/General Notes.md

 ### Neatline

 - A graphical element that frames the map.
 It's also a property of the map frame in ArcGIS

+## Qualitative VS Quantitative Data

+### Qualitative

+Qualitative data can't be measured, but it explains the categorization or the features of the type.
+For Example a type of **school** could have the following qualitative types of data:

+- University/College
+- Secondary School
+- Primary School
+- Kindergarten
+- Special Education
+- Administration
+- Skill Center

+### Quantitative

+Quantitative data is data showing how much of something exists.
+It can be measured using a quantity, magnitude, rate.
+For Example:

+- Population density map showing people per square meter.